Adithya6ramesh/Book-Log/README.md

 Now this may seem like it's fully type-safe, but it can get annoying.
 What if some of our endpoints occasionally return errors?
 We'd have to do something like `InferResponseType<typeof client.notes.$get, 200>` to get the success payload type.
 Not to mention you'd have to do the same for mutations and their error types.

 This will result in a lot of repetition in the long run, `fetchWrapper` is repeated every time and perhaps the worst of all, our `queryKey` is a magical array.
 If we want to invalidate it somewhere else, we have no safe way of accessing it, unless we create a central file for keeping the keys.
-Now unto what Bruh Stack does to mitigate these problems:
+Now unto what Reno Stack does to mitigate these problems:

 ### The Solution

 React Query has a feature called [QueryOptions](https://tanstack.com/query/latest/docs/framework/react/guides/query-options) which is basically for creating reusable `queryFn` and `queryKey`s.
-By taking advantage of this, we've made a [custom utility](https://github.com/kasraghoreyshi/bruh-stack/blob/main/apps/web/src/utils/query-utils.ts) that couples extremely well with Hono RPC.
+By taking advantage of this, we've made a [custom utility](https://github.com/kasraghoreyshi/reno-stack/blob/main/apps/web/src/utils/query-utils.ts) that couples extremely well with Hono RPC.
 This utility gives you two functions called `createQueryOptions` and `createMutationOptions`.
 Here's how you'd use them:

 For each route of our application, we'll create a `{route}.queries.ts` under a folder named `queries` in our web application (these naming conventions are arbitrary and can be changed to anything that you'd like)